 The following is a complete list of available graphs.

 - Correlated Scatterplots: Correlated scatterplots are 2D plots with large values of the squared Pearson correlation coefficient.
-All possible scatterplots based on pairs of features (variables) are examined for correlations.
+In most cases, all possible scatterplots based on pairs of features (variables) are examined for correlations.
+However, if there are more than 50 numerical columns inside the dataset, Driverless AI randomly selects 50 of them and only examines all pairs of these 50.
 The displayed plots are ranked according to the correlation.
 Some of these plots may not look like textbook examples of correlation.
 The only criterion is that they have a large value of Pearson’s r.
+(Only variables with Pearson R^2 > 0.95^2 are displayed.)
 When modeling with these variables, you may want to leave out variables that are perfectly correlated with others.

 - Spikey Histograms: Spikey histograms are histograms with huge spikes.
 This often indicates an inordinate number of single values (usually zeros) or highly similar values.
 The measure of “spikeyness” is a bin frequency that is ten times the average frequency of all the bins.
 You should be careful when modeling (particularly regression models) with spikey variables.